Bossiney

-Bossiney (Boskyni, meaning Cyni's dwelling) is a village in north Cornwall, England, United Kingdom.
-It is north-east of the larger village of Tintagel which it adjoins: further north-east are the Rocky Valley and Trethevy.
+Bossiney (Boskyni, meaning Kyni's dwelling) is a village in north Cornwall, England, United Kingdom.
+It forms part of the civil parish of Tintagel, and lies north-east of Tintagel village.
+Further north-east are the Rocky Valley and Trethevy.
 Until 1832 the village, with its neighbour Tintagel, returned two MPs as a Rotten Borough, for the Bossiney constituency.
 The beach of Bossiney Haven is located nearby.

 Toponymy

 Bossiney, which in Domesday Book was 'Botcinnii', has been explained in Cornish as: 'Bod-' ('dwelling') and 'Cini' (a man's name).
 The spelling varied in the past (Bossinney was at one time very common).
 Novelist John Galsworthy used 'Bosinney' as the surname of a character in the Forsyte Saga.

 History

 Bossiney was mentioned in Domesday Book as 'Botcinnii', a manor held by the Count of Mortain from St. Petroc's Church (i.e. Bodmin Monastery), the manor at this time including Trevena.

-From ca. 1552, two members were elected to the unreformed House of Commons by the burgesses of Bossiney and Trevena, until the Reform Act 1832 stripped it of its representation as a rotten borough.
-Bossiney was the Parliamentary seat of Francis Drake who in 1584 gave his election speech from Bossiney Mound.
-It was also the Parliamentary seat in 1584 of Sir Francis Bacon.
+A borough was established by Richard, Earl of Cornwall in the 13th century, which was generally known as Bossiney, but which was also called "Bossiney and Trevena", Trevena being the name by which Tintagel village was then known.
+The name Tintagel was used for the wider parish which included both Bossiney and Trevena and surrounding areas.

+The borough served as a constituency for parliamentary elections from 1547, as the Bossiney parliamentary borough, electing two members of parliament.
+Notable MPs for the constituency included Francis Bacon, elected in 1581, and Francis Drake, elected in 1584.

 The mace and seal of the borough are still preserved and show the name of the borough as 'Tintaioel' (they are thought to be from the 16th century).
-Despite electing two MPs, the Borough of Bossiney in the 18th century was described as a very small place with scarcely twenty houses and those no better than cottages!
+Despite electing two MPs, the borough of Bossiney in the 18th century was described as "a very small place with scarcely twenty houses and those no better than cottages!"

+The constituency came to be seen as a rotten borough, controlled by certain landowners.
+A survey in 1831 found that Bossiney had the sixth smallest electorate among English constituencies.
+It was abolished under the Reform Act 1832.
+After the abolition of the constituency, the borough went into terminal decline, as its primary function had come to be running parliamentary elections.
+A mayor continued to be appointed until 1841, but no mayors were appointed after 1841 and the borough effectively ceased to operate.
+The 1841 census reported that the population of Bossiney was 87.
+Any residual claim Bossiney may have had to being a borough was extinguished in 1886 under the Municipal Corporations Act 1883.